hydroframe/ParFlow_Short_Course/Exercises/Little_Washita/README.md

 Little Washita PF-CLM Watershed Examples
 =======
-This folder contains run scripts and inputs to run the Little Washita test domain including examples for a parking lot test, spinup and runing and restarting with ParFlow-CLM.
+This folder contains run scripts and inputs to run the Little Washita test domain including examples for a parking lot test, spinup and running and restarting with ParFlow-CLM.
 The examples are setup to be run in order and walk through the steps of building a ParFlow-CLM model.
 A list of contents is provided below but its recommended that you refer to the ***Exercise Instructions*** below to walk through the materials contained here.

 Contents
 --------------------